Methylamine

-Methylamine is an organic compound with a formula of CH3NH2.
+Methylamine, also known as methanamine, is an organic compound with a formula of CH3NH2.
 This colorless gas is a derivative of ammonia, but with one hydrogen atom being replaced by a methyl group.
 It is the simplest primary amine.

 Methylamine is sold as a solution in methanol, ethanol, tetrahydrofuran, or water, or as the anhydrous gas in pressurized metal containers.
 Industrially, methylamine is transported in its anhydrous form in pressurized railcars and tank trailers.
 It has a strong odor similar to rotten fish.
 Methylamine is used as a building block for the synthesis of numerous other commercially available compounds.

+Production

 Industrial production

+Methylamine has been produced industrially since the 1920s (originally by Commercial Solvents Corporation for dehairing of animal skins).
+This was made possible by Kazimierz Smoleński and his wife Eugenia who discovered amination of alcohols, including methanol, on alumina or kaolin catalyst after WWI, filed two patent applications in 1919 and published an article in 1921.

-Methylamine is prepared commercially by the reaction of ammonia with methanol in the presence of an aluminosilicate catalyst.
+It is now prepared commercially by the reaction of ammonia with methanol in the presence of an aluminosilicate catalyst.
 Dimethylamine and trimethylamine are co-produced; the reaction kinetics and reactant ratios determine the ratio of the three products.
 The product most favored by the reaction kinetics is trimethylamine.

 In this way, an estimated 115,000 tons were produced in 2005.

 Laboratory methods

 Methylamine was first prepared in 1849 by Charles-Adolphe Wurtz via the hydrolysis of methyl isocyanate and related compounds.
-An example of this process includes the use of the Hofmann rearrangement, to yield methylamine from acetamide and bromine gas.
+An example of this process includes the use of the Hofmann rearrangement, to yield methylamine from acetamide and bromine.

 In the laboratory, methylamine hydrochloride is readily prepared by various other methods.
 One method entails treating formaldehyde with ammonium chloride.

 The colorless hydrochloride salt can be converted to an amine by the addition of a strong base, such as sodium hydroxide (NaOH):

 Another method entails reducing nitromethane with zinc and hydrochloric acid.

 Another method of methylamine production is spontaneous decarboxylation of glycine with a strong base in water.